 The Limit main menu contains controls for the Visual Fault Locator light beam, which is emitted from the VFL port on the instrument's top panel.
-Unscrew and remove the metal cap over this port, then connect the fiber to this port to use the light.
+Unscrew and remove the metal cap over this port, then connect the fiber for fault location to the port to use the light.

 NOTE: The beam emitted by the VFL can cause vision damage.
-For your safety, do not look directly at the light beam for any period of time.
+For your safety, do not look directly at the light beam for extended periods of time.

-V VFL /FL Menu OFF OFF: Switches the fault locator light off. - ON: Switches the fault locator light on.
+V VFL VFL Menu OFF OFF: Switches the fault locator light off. $ \longrightarrow $ ON: Switches the fault locator light on.
 The light will shine continuously.
 ON 1 Hz Flashing: The fault locator light will flash on and off at a rate of 1 flash per second.
 1 Hz Flashing 2 Hz Flashing 2 Hz Flashing: The fault locator light will flash on and off at a rate of 2 flashes per second.